pezosanta/duckietown_world_models/README.md

 ### Generating rollouts for training

 Running the following Python script generates the rollouts for training the VAE.
-It requires three command line arguments: the number of rollouts for training, testing and validation respectively.
+It requires three command line arguments: the number of rollouts for training, testing and validation, respectively.

 ```bash
 python3 create_rollouts.py 100 50 20